Parallel Actors and Learners: A Framework for Generating Scalable RL Implementations: Background

 \subsection{Prioritized Replay Buffer}

-To illustrate the motivation of using a prioritized replay buffer \cite{prioritized_experience_replay}, we start by examining how the learning is performed in DQN \cite{dqn}.
-Deep Q Network (DQN) trains a Q network parameterized by $\psi$ by minimizing the following objective:
+To illustrate the motivation of using a Prioritized Replay Buffer \cite{prioritized_experience_replay}, we start by examining how the learning is performed in Deep Q Network (DQN) \cite{dqn}.
+DQN trains a Q network parameterized by $\psi$ by minimizing the following objective:

 where $Q_{\psi}(s,a) - (r + \gamma \max_{a'}Q_{\psi}(s',a'))$ is the temporal difference (TD) error.
 Uniform sampling from the replay buffer to update the TD error is less effective because the sampled data may already have low TD error.
-Prioritized replay buffer \cite{prioritized_experience_replay} is proposed to mitigate this problem by assigning a priority to each data point using the TD error:
+Prioritized Replay Buffer \cite{prioritized_experience_replay} is proposed to mitigate this problem by assigning a priority to each data item using the absolute value of the TD error:

 where $P(i)$ denotes the priority of data $i$.
 Then, the data is sampled according to the probability proportional to the priority.
-To fix the bias introduced by the prioritized sampling, importance weights are computed as $is(i) = (\frac{1}{N}\cdot\frac{\sum_{i}P(i)}{P(i)})^{\beta}$, where $is(i)$ denotes the importance weights for data $i$ and $\beta$ is a hyper-parameter.
-The learning step of DQN using prioritized replay buffer is:
+To fix the bias introduced by the prioritized sampling, importance weights are computed as $w(i) = (\frac{1}{N}\cdot\frac{\sum_{i}P(i)}{P(i)})^{\beta}$, where $w(i)$ denotes the importance weights for data $i$ and $\beta$ is a hyper-parameter.
+The learning step of DQN using a Prioritized Replay Buffer is:

-After each Q update, the new priority is stored in the replay buffer.
+After each update, the new priority is stored in the Replay Buffer.
 A complete training process is shown in Algorithm~\ref{alg:off_policy_rl}.
-Other algorithms follow the same structure butter differ slightly in the technique used to update the Q function.
+Other algorithms follow the same structure and only differ slightly in the technique used to update the Q function.